hth313/OS4/doc/reference.rst

 **Entry point:** ``4F52``

-This routine will remove an assignment to a given key-code no matter if it is a primary or secondary assignment (or both).
+This routine will remove an assignment to a given key code no matter if it is a primary or secondary assignment (or both).

 .. literalinclude:: ../src/assignment.s